Challenging a benefit or tax credit decision - asking for a mandatory reconsideration

 If you miss the 1 month deadline, it's still worth sending your mandatory reconsideration.
 You have to get it to the DWP within 13 months of the date they sent you their decision.

-You'll need to give a good reason for why you couldn't ask within the 1 month time limit.
+You'll need to give a good reason for why you couldn't ask before the 1 month deadline.
 For example, because you'd spent some time in hospital.
 The longer it is since the deadline, the stronger your reason will need to be.

 You'll need to write to the benefit office to explain why you missed the deadline.
 You can send a letter to the address on your decision letter or write a message in your Universal Credit online account, if you have one.